Teleexpress

 Teleexpress is the second news program of the TVP, broadcast daily on TVP1 and on TVP Info at 17:00 / 5:00PM.
 Until June 1992, it was broadcast at 17:15 / 5:15PM.

 It may broadcasts at different hours on TVP1 if the schedule of some sporting events that the channel broadcast interfere with the usual airtime.

+On December 20, 2023, for the first time in history, the program was not broadcast.
+From that day to 3 January 2024 the program was suspended due to 2023 takeover of TVP.
+Under new editor Danuta Dobrzyńska, they announced that the program would resume on 4 January 2024, and would be broadcast from the Woronicza studio.
+After a break of 7 years, the presenter Maciej Orłoś was back for host that program and the new face Aleksandra Kostrzewska, from channel TVP Info also joined Teleexpress.